nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add an applicant.
-2. TrackAScholar adds the applicant to the list.
+2. TrackAScholar adds the applicant to the list. <br>
     Use case ends.

 **Extensions**